 NOTE: Individuals who register for a pre-license online course(s) are allotted 180 days to complete the course from the day they register.
 State law requires that students take the final exam in a physical location with a proctor.
 This can be completed at the Association of REALTORS® School in Malvern.

 Having trouble with a course?
 Contact The CE Shop technical support at (888)-850-0751.

-For more information on pre-licensing education and the requirements for obtaining a real estate license, please contact Gail Parke at email@example.com or call 610-560-4900.
+For more information on pre-licensing education and the requirements for obtaining a real estate license, please contact Michelle Leister at firstname.lastname@example.org or call 610-560-4900.